tldr-pages/tldr/.github/PULL_REQUEST_TEMPLATE.md

 - **Version of the command being documented (if known):**

-- [ ] New command pages or translations are added.
 - [ ] All command pages are in correct platform directories: `common`, `linux`, `osx`, `windows`, `sunos`, `android`.
 - [ ] All command pages have 8 or fewer examples.
 - [ ] All command page descriptions have links to documentation or a homepage.